 The paper points to many unanswered questions.
-For instance, it shows that the macroe-conomic impact of a microeconomic shock depends greatly on how quickly factors can be reallocated across production units.
+For instance, it shows that the macro impact of a micro shock depends greatly on how quickly factors can be reallocated across production units.
 Since our structural model is static, we are forced to proxy for the temporal dimension of reallocation by resorting to successive comparative statics.
 In ongoing work, we investigate the dynamic adjustment process more rigorously and find that although we can think of the no-reallocation and perfect-reallocation cases as the beginning and end of the adjustment, the speed of adjustment also greatly depends on the microeconomic details.
 This means that the dynamic response of aggregate output to different shocks is greatly affected by issues like geographic or sectoral mobility of labor, even with perfect and complete markets that allow us to abstract from distributional issues.
-Our structural application also lacks capital accumulation and endogenous labor supply, and incorporating these into the present analysis is an interesting area for future work.
+Our model also lacks capital accumulation and endogenous labor supply, and incorporating these into the present analysis is an interesting area for future work.

 Furthermore, in this paper, we have focused exclusively on the way shocks affect aggregate output.
-In Baqaee and Farhi (2018a), we focus on how shocks affect factor shares and derive characterizations of the macroeconomic elasticities of substitution between factors and of the macroeconomic bias of technical change.
-In Baqaee and Farhi (2018b), we take up the related question of how shocks affect non-aggregate outcomes, namely how shocks propagate from one producer to another, and how microeconomic variables comove with one another in a production network.
+In ongoing work, we take up the related question of how shocks affect non-aggregate outcomes, namely how shocks propagate from one producer to another, and how microeconomic variables comove with one another in a production network.
+Since the ijth element of the Hessian, that we characterize, is also the response of the sales share of i to a shock to j, our formulas are also relevant to understanding comovement in general equilibrium models.